doug-101/TreeTag/README.md

 Use the Local and Network Storage items in the hamburger menu to switch between network and local storage.
 The file list and commands work basically the same way under both.
 The upload and download commands can be used to copy a file from one storage area to the other.
+Note that only JSON files, such as TreeTag and TreeLine file formats, can be stored in the network.

 ## Tree View